 - Provide backup support and coaching to WHS managers and staff charged with responding to inquiries, concerns, and/or complaints from clients regarding medical care provided, medical conditions diagnosed post-adoption, or WHS policies related to medical care.

-- Serve as a partner and consultant to the S/N Clinic Veterinarians, as needed, for client escalations and advanced or complex discussions.
+- Serve as a partner and consultant to the Lead Veterinarian, as needed, for client escalations and advanced or complex discussions.